drogozhang/Criminal-Intelligence-QA-System/README.md

 >
 > - Flask, cytoscape.js for displaying sub graph.
 >
-> - Pytorch Stacked BiLSTM model each with one layer for problem classifying and analysing.
+> - Pytorch Stacked BiLSTM model each with one layer for query classifying and analysing.
 >
 > - Authors: Da Chen, Drogo Zhang.